viet34tqc/notebook/interview.md

 React uses `key` as a way to distinguish between any components.
 Let's say you have a list of items without `key`.
 Under the hood, React converts the items into React elements with the same type.
 There is no way to distinguish them.
 When we have an unique key for each item, React can differentiate and also track them when they get deleted, added or re-ordered.

-If the key of item retains between re-renders, React will reuse the component instead of re-create it => better perfomance.
+If the key of item retains between re-renders, React will just re-use the component instead of re-creating it => better perfomance.

 Key must be unique.
-And you shouldn't take index as key, as when you add or remove items (at the top of the list), the index (or key) of all items will be changed => bugs
+You shouldn't take `index` as key, as when you add or remove items (at the top of the list), the index (or key) of all items will be changed => bugs

+Using `key` is a good idea when you have a list and the data of the list is changed on every render and you are not modifying the list, eg: pagination

 When the `key` props is changed, React unmount the previous instance, and mount a new one.
 This means that all state that had existed in the component at the time is completely removed and the component is reinitialized
-Khi 1 component bất kì có props key, khi key này bị thay đổi thì component sẽ bị unmount, state của nó cũng sẽ bị xóa bỏ và React sẽ mount lại 1 component mới

 ## API là gì